 On April 20, 2010, a massive offshore oil rig known as the Deepwater Horizon exploded and caught fire in the Gulf of Mexico, about 50 miles from Louisiana’s coastal wetlands.
-Firefighters and the U.S. Coast Guard fought for 2 days to contain the fire, but the rig sank on April 22, releasing nearly a million gallons of diesel fuel into the Gulf waters and creating an unstoppable leak of crude that eventually became the biggest oil disaster the U.S. has ever seen.
+Firefighters and the U.S. Coast Guard fought for 2 days to contain the fire.
+Still, the rig sank on April 22, releasing nearly a million gallons of diesel fuel into the Gulf waters and creating an unstoppable leak of crude that eventually became the biggest oil disaster the U.S. has ever seen.

 The Deepwater Horizon was one of 14 offshore oil rigs owned and operated by Transocean in the Gulf of Mexico.
 The rig was under lease to oil giant BP for exploratory drilling to the tune of $500,000 per day when the explosion occurred.
-126 workers – a combined crew of Transocean and BP employees and independent contractors, were aboard the rig at the time of the explosion.
+126 workers – a combined crew of Transocean and BP employees and independent contractors, were aboard the rig at the explosion.
 Many of the workers suffered from burn injuries, broken bones, and smoke inhalation – 4 of them critically.
 Eleven workers were killed.

 The oil contaminated Louisiana’s fragile wetlands.
-Environmental experts say that as many as 400 species of Gulf wildlife, from whales to birds, were put at risk and the threat to the Gulf ecosystem is inestimable.
+Environmental experts say that as many as 400 species of Gulf wildlife, from whales to birds, were put at risk, and the threat to the Gulf ecosystem is inestimable.
 It may be years before the extent of the damage is truly known.

 Commercial fishing and shrimping operations all along the spill area were shut down for months, putting hundreds of fishermen already hard hit by the economy out of work.
 The timing couldn’t have been worse, as the disaster hit the $21 billion commercial seafood industry just before harvesting season in mid-May.